 The key distinction between bathroom wall tiles and bathroom marble flooring tiles is their slipperiness and hardness ratings, so we would recommend reading up on the specification listed with your chosen marble tiles before you make your purchase and have them fitted in your bathroom.

-Ultimately, the products you choose – whether for walls or flooring- are going to come down to personal preference but you can rest easy knowing that marble tiles are highly versatile and work well in either a bathroom wall or floor tile design.
+Ultimately, the products you choose – whether for walls or flooring – are going to come down to personal preference, but you can rest easy knowing that marble tiles are highly versatile and work well as either a bathroom wall or floor tile design.
 It’s a glam natural material that adds a splash of luxury and higher class accents wherever needed.

 Marble Vanity Unit

 While marble is not the most budget-friendly of materials, even featuring a small amount will give your bathroom a touch of class.
 Both practical and ideal as an opulent focal point, a simple marble counter-top will instantly upgrade your space into a contemporary bathroom.
-One of our favourite products is the Old London Storm Grey Vanity Unit; the immaculate white marble top compliments the woodgrain effect of the cupboard and acts as a modern twist on a traditional style of vanity unit.
+One of our favourite products is the Old London Storm Grey Vanity Unit; the immaculate white marble top complements the wood grain effect of the cupboard and acts as a modern twist on a traditional style of vanity unit.